 Until recently I had not fully recognised or appreciated the significance and usefulness of printmaking.
 I'd very much taken it for granted and hadn't realised that a lot of the 'artwork' that I was creating actually revolved around some of the basic tenets of printing.
 Without being conscious of it - I have actually … Continue reading Printmaking

 Developing an interest in ceramics and my early beginnings as a studio potter.

 CPiC's fourth 'biennial' photo exhibition will be held at the Gardens Gallery, Montpellier Gardens - Cheltenham - UK. ( 22 - 28th August 2018 )

-A watercolour flower painting by myself followed by a review of an exhibition of the paintings of Winifred Nicholson.
+A detail from a watercolour flower painting by myself followed by a review of an exhibition of the paintings of Winifred Nicholson.

 Easy flower arranging for the home with sunshiny plants such as bright yellow Forsythia and other spring delights.

 My 'trial' sketches of watercolour overlays together with musical moods as visualised in Paul Klee's paintings.